okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 * **Audience**: `api://default` by default
 * **Authorization Server Name**: `default`
-* **Okta Domain**: Found in the global header located in the upper-right corner of the dashboard.
+* **Okta Domain**: Locate by clicking your username in the upper-right corner of the Admin Console.
+The domain appears in the dropdown menu.

    > **Note:** Your Okta domain is different from your admin domain.
 Your Okta domain doesn't include `-admin`, for example, `https://dev-133337.okta.com` rather than `https://dev-133337-admin.okta.com`.